kunlxo/brawldogg/README.md

 # BrawlDogg: Asynchronous Brawl Stars API Wrapper

-BrawlDogg is an asynchronous Python client for the official Brawl Stars API.
+Asynchronous Python client for the official Brawl Stars API.
 It makes it easy to get player, club, ranking, and game data with built-in error handling and Pydantic models for structured results.

 ## Key Features